mongodb/motor/doc/features.rst

 ====================
 Motor supports Tornado applications with multiple :class:`IOLoops <tornado.ioloop.IOLoop>`.
-Pass the ``io_loop`` argument to :class:`MotorClient` or :class:`MotorReplicaSetClient` to configure the loop for a client instance.
+Pass the ``io_loop`` argument to :class:`MotorClient` to configure the loop for a client instance.

 Streams Static Files from GridFS